prabeesh/prabeesh.github.io/content/blog/paint-app-using-javascript-and-canvas.md

 date: 2013-03-30T12:44:00+05:30
 tags: [JavaScript, GoogleAppEngine, Python, Python Flask]
 keywords: Flask Application, Flask Example, Flask with Python, beginner Flask example, Python flask introduction, flask example, introduction to flask, beginner guide to Flask, flask with example
-description: This post is about developing a simple app using Javascript and HTML5 and Canvas for beginners
+description: This post is a beginner's guide to developing a simple paint app using JavaScript, HTML5, and Canvas.
+Learn how to draw lines, rectangles, and circles in different colors, and explore the functionality of the select button and color picker.
+The app also includes a saving feature, allowing users to store and regenerate their drawings.
+Choose between two frameworks, Google App Engine and Flask, for data storage.
+Check out the source code and try the app on appspot.com.
 ---
 An application to draw simple drawings using lines, rectangles and circles in different colours.